-For us, this has meant gradually learning to clean most areas of the house and helping with the laundry and in the kitchen.
+For us, this has meant gradually learning to clean most areas of the house, helping with the laundry and in the kitchen.
 The same principles above apply to any cleaning job!

 7) BE CONSISTENT, BE CONSISTENT, BE CONSISTENT

 I know it’s not easy.
 Mom life is super hard.
-We have moments where we can’t care about much more than keeping our kids alive, let alone having children who clean up after themselves.
+We have moments where we can’t care about much more than making it to the end of the day, let alone having children who clean up after themselves.
 I’ve been there.